devlaming/mgreml/README.md

 ### Specifying structural models

 Analogous to `--covar-model`, users can also specify which genetic factor affects which trait and which environment factor affects which trait.
 Such specifications can be passed to `mgreml` using the `--genetic-model` and `--environment-model` options.

-Note that any such user-specified structural model must be identified.
-Moreover, for the factor specification of the environment, `mgreml` requires as many factors as there are traits.
+These specifications are effectively binary tables with factor labels in the header row and traits labels in the column header.
+In case a given factor is permitted to have an effect on a given trait, the corresponding element is set equal to one and otherwise that element is set to zero.
+An element equal to one is, thus, a free coefficient.

+Any such user-specified structural model must be identified. `mgreml` performs only one superficial tests on identification: the tool checks if there are at most *T*(*T*+1)/2 free genetic coefficients and at most *T*(*T*+1)/2 free environment coefficients (this is the so-called *t*-rule).
+Satisfying the *t*-rule is a minimum but not (!) sufficient condition for model identification.

+:warning: The overall responsibility for formulating a proper, identified model lies with you, the user.

-For example, we could impose a factor structure, where there is only one genetic factor, and where there are *T*=10 environment factors, each affecting only a single trait, and no trait being affected by two distinct environment factors.
+To given en example of a user-specified model: we could impose a factor structure, where there is only one genetic factor, and where there are *T*=10 environment factors, each affecting only a single trait, and no trait being affected by two distinct environment factors.

-Effectively, this boils down to a model with genetic correlations all equal to one and environment correlations all equal to zero.
-These factor structures are shown in the files `gen_model.txt` and `env_model.txt` both found in the `tutorial` folder.
+Effectively, this boils down to a model with genetic correlations all equal to plus or minus one and environment correlations all equal to zero.
+These specifications of the genetic and environmental factor models are stored in the files `gen_model.txt` and `env_model.txt` respectively, both found in the `tutorial` folder.
 Both files contain a binary table, with elements equal to one, where a given factor is permitted to affect the given phenotype, and equal to zero otherwise.

 To estimate this structural model, we can simply carry out the following command: